In this example collected on the Internet in 2001:

 "She started screaming "He's back, He's back" and climbed right out of the sunroof and jumped off the roof of the car," said Everett Williams, husband of 28-year-old Georgann Williams who was pronounced dead at the scene.
 "I was slowing down but she wouldn't wait till I stopped," Williams said.

-Ernie Jenkins, 32, of Fort Smith, who’s been told by several of his friends that he looks like Jesus, pulled over and lifted his arms into the air in frustration, and said , “Come back here,” just as the Williams’ car passed him, and
+Ernie Jenkins, 32, of Fort Smith, who's been told by several of his friends that he looks like Jesus, pulled over and lifted his arms into the air in frustration, and said, "Come back here," just as the Williams' car passed him, and Mrs. Williams was sure that it was Jesus lifting people up into the sky as they passed by him, according to her husband, who says his wife loved Jesus more than anything else.

 When asked for comments about the twelve sex dolls, Jenkins replied "This is all just too weird for me.
 I never expected anything like this to happen."